Male Spanish Sparrow.

 Drake Ferruginous Duck.

-We did not add much more from this hide other than a fine distant Green Sandpiper , we decided to check out the woodland hide which was truly amazing , they have set up lots of bird feeders and a host of finches and tits plus Great Spotted Woodpecker and Nuthatch put in an appearance .
+I did not add much more from this hide other than a fine distant Green Sandpiper , i decided to check out the woodland hide which was truly amazing , they have set up lots of bird feeders and a host of finches and tits plus Great Spotted Woodpecker and Nuthatch put in an appearance .

 Siskins on one of the feeders.

-Michael has got some smashing photos on his blog which is well worth a look http://sussexbirders.blogspot.com/ , this is a really smashing reserve , we added several species here including 6 Goosanders , Goldeneye , Little Grebe and good numbers of Wigeon , Teal and Pochard.We then had a short drive to Harbridge for the herd of wild swans , we saw 1 Whooper Swan and 6 Bewicks's Swans mixed in with lots of Mute Swans .
+I then had a short drive to Harbridge for the herd of wild swans , i saw 1 Whooper Swan and Bewicks's Swans mixed in with lots of Mute Swans

 Cattle Egret.

-Our final destination of the day was on the way home when we popped into Warblington for the long staying Cattle Egret which like everything else today showed well , it showed a little bit of buff colouration on the crown which you can just about make out in the above photo , there were at least 6 Little Egrets here , just like to thank Michael and Dan for their company on this great day out .
+My final destination of the day was on the way home when i popped into Warblington for the long staying Cattle Egret which like everything else today showed well , it showed a little bit of buff colouration on the crown which you can just about make out in the above photo , there were at least 6 Little Egrets here .